MihirLuthra/shm_alloc/README.md

 <ol>
     <li>
         It is meant to be used alongside a <a href="https://en.wikipedia.org/wiki/Ctrie">ctrie</a> data structure into which multiple processes may insert path names.
-Memory requests are not more than 4096 in our case and even if they are, it's ok to ignore such requests as its just for caching.
+Memory requests are generally not more than 1024(as they are paths) in our case and even if they are, it's ok to ignore such requests as its just for caching.
     </li>
     <li>